Is This Loss Informative? Faster Text-to-Image Customization by Tracking Objective Dynamics: Experiments

 \section{Experiments}

-In this section, we compare DVAR with several baselines in terms of sample quality for the learned concept (determined by the CLIP image score) and the training time (measured both in iterations and in minutes).
+In this section, we compare DVAR with several baselines in terms of sample fidelity for the learned concept, output alignment with novel prompts, and training time.
 Our goal is to verify that this early stopping criterion is broadly applicable and has little impact on the outcome of training.